Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 ArtifactReady when

-judgment.md (or its excerpt)the verdict has a reason and evidence_ref to a diff, hook log, schema, or Given/When/Then, not to a retelling
+judgment.md (or an excerpt from it)the verdict has a reason and an evidence_ref to a diff, hook log, schema, or Given/When/Then, not to a paraphrase

-out/duel.json and out/invariants.jsonlocally reproducible; the runnable example in book2/examples/tribunal passes smoke-pass
+out/duel.json and out/invariants.jsonare locally reproducible; the runnable example in book2/examples/tribunal passes the smoke pass

-precedents.md recordcreated if the conflict is repeatable; otherwise skipped
+precedents.md entryis created if the conflict is recurring; otherwise it is skipped

-The full track adds judgment.md with rounds of voting roles (Verifier/Implementor/Safety) under the Coordinator protocol, a verdict matrix by tier pairs for one unchanged specification, and anti-Goodhart invariants as a mandatory part of arbitration.
-Consider it ready if tier pair verdict discrepancies are explained by a diff in validation.md, anti-Goodhart thresholds block a quick but harmful plan, and recurring conflicts are entered in precedents.md.
+The full track adds judgment.md with rounds of voting roles (Verifier/Implementor/Safety) under the Coordinator's protocol, a verdict matrix across tier pairs for a single unchanged specification, and anti-Goodhart invariants as a mandatory part of arbitration.
+Consider it ready if the verdict discrepancy across tier pairs is explained by a difference in validation.md, the anti-Goodhart thresholds block a fast but harmful plan, and recurring conflicts are recorded in precedents.md.

 Practice

-1. cd book2/examples/tribunal && python3 scripts/run_duel.py --spec specs/autoscale_spec.yaml --cases cases --out out/duel.json && python3 scripts/check_invariants.py --metrics metrics/validation_metrics.json --out out/invariants.json && python3 scripts/write_judgment.py --duel-out out/duel.json --invariants-out out/invariants.json --to out/judgment.md — *expectation: in out/judgment.md the final verdict with evidence_ref to a specific case.*
+1. cd book2/examples/tribunal && python3 scripts/run_duel.py --spec specs/autoscale_spec.yaml --cases cases --out out/duel.json && python3 scripts/check_invariants.py --metrics metrics/validation_metrics.json --out out/invariants.json && python3 scripts/write_judgment.py --duel-out out/duel.json --invariants-out out/invariants.json --to out/judgment.md — *expectation: in out/judgment.md, a final verdict with evidence_ref pointing to a specific case.*

-2. Record the evidence that the Verifier is entitled to accept: diff, hook log, schema, Given/When/Then. *Expectation: in out/judgment.md the evidence_ref field points to a file, not a retelling.*
+2. Lock in the evidence the Verifier is allowed to accept: a diff, a hook log, a schema, a Given/When/Then. *Expectation: in out/judgment.md, the evidence_ref field points to a file, not a paraphrase.*

-3. Transfer a recurring conflict to capstone/precedents.md using this stub (minimum fields):
+1. Move a recurring conflict into capstone/precedents.md using this template (minimum fields):

 - case_id: "PREC-001"